Settings Screen

 Tapping the “Octave-Low” toggles whether lower the pitch by one octave.

-On the synthesizer screen, you can modify the sound on the sound shelf and save the sound you create there to the shelf.
+Tip: In the Synthesizer screen, you can edit the sounds on the sound shelf and save the sounds you create to the shelf.

 The sound-shelf and the sound synthesizer are described in the "Synthesizer" chapter of the User Guide.